A new website gets hacked every five seconds. By the time you finish this article, over 100 websites will be attacked.

 Keep Up to Date with the Security and Bug Fix Releases.
 Always keep an eye out for the latest fixes and releases for all the scripts you are actively using.
 You must regularly monitor the web sites of the developers whose scripts you are running.
 Don’t hesitate to install these quickly as sometimes hackers will try to exploit recently outdated scripts with confirmed security flaws.

-Upgrade to a Dedicated Server.
+Upgrade to a Dedicated or Cloud Server.
 If you are on a server thats being used by others, ask your host about the status of the server.
 If one person on your server gets hacked or sends out harmful spam e-mail, there’s a possibility all websites and data on the server become compromised.
-Prevent this potential disaster by upgrading to your own dedicated server, which will be more secure than a shared server.
+Prevent this potential disaster by upgrading to your own dedicated or cloud server, which will be more secure than a shared server.

 How Can HostDime Help?

-HostDime managed servers come with FREE support in the unfortunate event that your site goes down.
 In order to receive the quickest support, try to get down on the back-and-forth interaction by having the following information ready to go:

 - Your username and password attached to the server.